 Influenza season is here.
-Activity is still very low.
+Activity has picked up.
 If you haven’t gotten your flu shot, do it now.
 For the most current information on Washington State’s influenza status, click on "Weekly Influenza Update" from the Washington State Department of Health, or compare with CDC’s "Weekly Influenza Update."
 If you’re interested in what the world, not just Washington and the US, is doing to combat influenza, read about WHO’s agenda.

 - Your doctor's office has received their shipments!
 Call them for an appointment.